Ajaydagaraju/vercelcrud/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Project Overview
+In this project i implment a CRUD operation using next js and postgreSQL.
+I did not more focus on UI but i write code bignners friendly.
+Any one who has basic knowled of react js / javascript can understand.

+So Let's play......

+Here i am describing steb by step process to implement the code at your machine.

+## Step 1
+Create a next js project, push it to you git account and deploye it on Vercel.
+## Step 2
+Create your account on vercel and create a database and create a new table in Data using below Query

+CREATE TABLE reviwes (
+  id SERIAL PRIMARY KEY,
+  name VARCHAR(255) NOT NULL,
+  text TEXT NOT NULL,
+  ref_product INT NOT NULL,
+);

+## Step 3
+Create backend route (use path - src > app > api > product > [id] > reviews > route.js
+Create path for frontend as well ( use path - src > app > review > page.js & crate a new more path where logic will be writen, in review folder create a review.js file)

+## Step 4
+Go through the code and can modify according to your need.
+After that use/run command "npm run dev"